 Constance Wu on ‘Fresh Off The Boat’ Renewal: ‘No It’s Not’ a Good Thing

-The breakout actress of the ABC sitcom wrote that she was crying on Twitter.
+The breakout actress of the ABC sitcom later said the tweets were “ill timed” with the renewal news and she was “grateful” for another season.

 “So upset right now that I’m literally crying,” she wrote on Twitter.
 “Ugh.
 Fuck.”